 Nautic Partners is a middle-market private equity firm that focuses on three industries: healthcare, industrials, and services.
 The firm has completed over 140 platform transactions throughout its 34-plus year history.

-The Goodwin team was led by Adam Small, Mark Opper, Milena Tantcheva, Andrea Murino, Joshua Ratner, and Nick Caro, with assistance from John LeClaire, Stuart Cable, Katherine Baudistel, Caroline Bullerjahn, Joseph Rockers, Andrew Sucoff, Howard Cubell, Joel Lehrer, Sarah Bock, Timothy Holahan, John Joy, Nana Atsem, Paul DeTurk, Michael Pickett, Andrew Smith, Paul Costa, Elizabeth Jordan, Bryan Judd, Matthew Wheatley, Kimberly Ginsburg, Margo Borders, Allison Kaye, Anthony Tsakalos, Zachary Jacobson, Jonathan LaPlante, Jennifer Fagan, Sophie Duffy, and Kieran Johal.For additional details on the acquisition, please read the press release.
+The Goodwin team was led by Adam Small, Mark Opper, Milena Tantcheva, Joshua Ratner, and Nick Caro, with assistance from Gady Levy Boneh, John LeClaire, Stuart Cable, Katherine Baudistel, Caroline Bullerjahn, Joseph Rockers, Andrew Sucoff, Howard Cubell, Joel Lehrer, Sarah Bock, Timothy Holahan, John Joy, Andrew Smith, Elizabeth Jordan, Bryan Judd, Kimberly Ginsburg, Margo Borders, Allison Kaye, Zachary Jacobson and Sophie Duffy.For additional details on the acquisition, please read the press release.